Windshield

 Virtual Reality Installation

-Radio waves come in various frequencies, some can be heard and some are used to see through your skin.
-But no Radio waves can be seen on their own by human eyes.
-This project lets you see the world if you had the power to acces Alpha and Gamma radiation waves.
-Suddenly, you would have the abillity to see through walls and more.
+Radio waves come in various frequencies; some can be heard, while others are used to see through your skin.
+However, no radio waves can be detected by the human eye.
+This project allows you to visualize the world as if you had the power to access alpha and gamma radiation waves.
+Suddenly, you would have the ability to see through walls and beyond.

 Copper Wars